Leading Digital Transformation

 For a closer look at the faculty professionals leading this course, click here.

-- All classes take place in downtown Toronto, at the Miles S. Nadal Management Centre, 222 Bay Street.
+- All classes take place in downtown Toronto, at the Miles S. Nadal Management Centre, 222 Bay Street, suite 500.

-- Course includes all teaching materials, lunches and refreshments.
+- Course includes all teaching materials, lunches and refreshments, and a graduate certificate at presentation reception.

 - AMA members will receive a 10% discount.